isomerpages/ogp-sync/_for-organisations/How to Register.md

 ---
 **Registration**

-Log in with CorpPass to register your interest:
+Log in with Singpass to register your interest:
 [go.gov.sg/sync-company-form](https://form.gov.sg/#!/618a18ede7d4290016fd18db)

 Please have the following ready:

-* Point of contact name, email, mobile number
+* Authorised representative's name, email, and mobile number
 * Company name (to be displayed on Sync)
-* Emails of admins to receive the daily reports
+* Email addresses of authorised representatives who will receive daily reports
-* Logo of your company (square ratio of 1:1)
+* Your company's logo (a clear image, in a 1:1 square ratio)

-* Accept Sync Terms & Conditions
+Accept Sync Terms & Conditions, and submit the form.

-Your organisation code will be your UEN.
-Please disseminate this to your staff for them to share their health data with you.
+You will be notified once your organisation is registered on Sync.
+Your UEN will be your **Organisation Code** – ask your staff use this code to add your organisation as a recipient.
+You will then automatically start receiving their health data.

-**CorpPass**
+**Corppass**

-SingPass is now linked to CorpPass.
-Approach the Registered Officer (RO) in your organisation to link your SingPass to your organisation's CorpPass.
+Your Singpass will need to be linked to your organisation's Corppass.
+Approach the Registered Officer (RO) in your organisation to do so.

 For more details, please refer to: [CorpPass.gov.sg](https://www.corppass.gov.sg/).